aasmal97/deploy-static-app-to-aws/README.md

  - `cloudfront_distribution_id`: The cloudfront distribution id that needs to be invalidated since it is hosting the S3 bucket
  - `bucket_name`: the s3 bucket name that the react app will be deployed to
  - `react_app_secrets`: A stringified object that contains react app secrets that will be passed prior to the build step
+ - `node_verison`: Node JS version that the app will run in.
+By default this is set to 16
+ - `path_to_app`: This is the relative path from your root, where the app's `package.json` config file is located.